Today is my day (April 21). Celebrations are in order.

 As a baby boomer we looked at 30, as being part of the establishment or over the hill.
 When I got there, I was glad to be able to “look down the hill”.
 After that, I looked at each ten-year period as a milestone.

 I remember the birth of each of my children.
 I was not in the waiting room; I was in the delivery room, helping to bring them into the world.
 I grew up in an environment of too many baby daddy’s and wanted to break that cycle.
 My oldest son, Edward was born in Philadelphia.
 My daughter, Nicole was born in a German hospital and my youngest son, Matthew was born in a military hospital at Ft.
-Bragg (home of the Airborne) in North Carolina.
+Bragg North Carolina (home of the Airborne).

 When I got older and wiser, I discarded some old misconceptions.
 Men do cry in the dark.
 We just don’t do it as much as women, because we don’t want to appear weak.
+However brave do men cry for their comrades who die.
 When you look at the world and tragedies involving the young and the innocent like Boston and New Town and the things we do to each other it should break any heart.
 Sadness and grief is a human condition.